Victor Prévost: Execution

 As for the executioner Louis Deibler, that was his first execution in Paris, as he had previously practised his job in the provinces.
-For this first time, he was to be assisted by his first deputy designate, Alphonse-Léon Berger (later chief executioner of Corsica, 1870-1875), who was dismissed from Prévost's execution, which caused a lasting quarrel between the two men.
+For this first time, he was to be assisted by his first deputy designate, Alphonse-Léon Berger (later chief executioner of Corsica, 1870–1875), who was dismissed from Prévost's execution, which caused a lasting quarrel between the two men.

 Autopsy and scientific studies

-Prévost's family did not claim his body, so he was put at the disposal of the dean for the Faculty of Forensic Medicine, for the purpose of an autopsy and phrenological studies.
+Prévost's family did not claim his body, so he was put at the disposal of the dean of the Faculty of Forensic Medicine, for the purpose of an autopsy and phrenological studies.

 However, legal procedures required a mock burial in the cemetery.
 Immediately after the execution, the coffin containing Prévost's body and head was loaded with a bran container into a van that went off on the field with a great trot, escorted by mounted gendarmes, to go to the hospice cemeteries which adjoined Ivry Cemetery.
 It was followed by three cars, carrying the chaplain, accompanied by the head of the security services and the journalists.
 At precisely 7:45, the van stopped near an open pit surrounded by gravediggers.
-Prévost's body was exhumed from the coffin, placed in a light wooden coffin, with his head slipped between his legs.
+Prévost's body was exhumed from the coffin, and placed in a light wooden coffin, with his head slipped between his legs.
 Father Crozes recited a final prayer before the coffin was temporarily closed with two nails.
-Ultimately, the pit become bloodied, which came from the bottom of the coffin.
+Ultimately, the pit became bloodied, which came from the bottom of the coffin.
 At the end of the brief ceremony, the coffin was loaded into a medical van, which immediately left towards the medical faculty.

 At half-past eight, only an hour and a half after his execution, Prévost's still-warm body was disposed of in Professor Charles-Philippe Robin's laboratory at the Practical School in the Faculty of Medicine in Paris.
 Immediately, the teacher, the doctors and the students engaged in various experiments.
 At 10 o'clock, with the arrival of a dozen other doctors, there were excitations of the muscles with the help of an electric battery.
-The sensitivity of the body decreasing, the reactions to shocks was tested.
+The sensitivity of the body decreasing, and the reactions to shocks were tested.
 These macabre experiments completed, the fifteen or so experimentalists of all ages began to dissect and dismember the remains of the deceased.
 "All these observers seem happy at the opportunity to study at leisure, under the microscope, studies on the body of a man who, a few hours earlier, was in good health. [...]
 At noon, there remained of the old body only packets of crumbling flesh, emptied of blood, shapeless and scattered.".

 Shortly after, Professor Paul Broca published a study entitled "The Brain of the Killer Prévost".
 From his analysis, with assorted scholarly considerations, Prévost as put in the category of "smart murderers", but functional defects in the brain made it "very abnormal".
 Another scholar, Louis Bélières, resumed this study in 1909 by comparing Prévost's brain to those of other criminals.